Perch – Perca fluviatilis – introduced freshwater fish

 Perch have been known to grow quite large in New Zealand with some specimens exceeding 600mm.
 Most are much smaller than this typically being less than 400mm and reaching less than 2kg.
 Some populations are made up of small fish less than 150mm (6 inches) long, most probably as a result of their large numbers, limited range, and food supply.
 Perch eat many forms of aquatic insects while larger specimens readily eat small fish.

 It is also a good fish to target from an angling perspective as it readily takes spinners and natural baits like worms and maggots.
 They will also take a feathered lure or nymph.
 Many believe that red lures are most effective.
-Popular spinners for perch include small blade spinners like Mepps and Jensen, small Rapalas, and small Zed spinners.
+Popular spinners for these hard fighting fish include small blade spinners like Mepps and Jensen, small Rapalas, and small Zed spinners.

 Some anglers regularly target perch.
 You must have a freshwater fishing license from Fish & Game New Zealand if you want to catch them.